This is a huge topic, so let’s start be defining exactly what we mean when we talk about Apprenticeships.

 Helpful Contacts

-Department of Employment, Small Business & Training (DESBT)
+Department of Employment, Small Business and Training (DESBT)

 Advises and provides information to an Apprentice or Trainee’s enquiries and industrial relations issues.